afvillaverde/strike-goldd/README.md

 STRIKE-GOLDD is a MATLAB toolbox that analyses nonlinear models of ordinary differential equations.
 It performs a simultaneous assessment of:
 - state **observability**,
 - parameter structural local **identifiability**,
-- unknown **input observability** (supported since v2.1.1).
+- unknown **input observability**.

+Additional features include:
+- search for the **Lie symmetries** that underlie non-observability and non-identifiability,
+- automatic **reparameterization** to obtain a fully observable and identifiable model.

-The analysis is performed symbolically, and yields results that are valid for all values of the variables, except for a set of measure zero.
-More information is available at the [STRIKE-GOLDD website](https://sites.google.com/site/strikegolddtoolbox/home).
+Most of these analyses are performed symbolically, and yield results that are valid for all values of the variables, except for a set of measure zero.

-STRIKE-GOLDD was created by [Alejandro F. Villaverde](https://sites.google.com/site/alexfvillaverde/), <afvillaverde@uvigo.gal>.
+STRIKE-GOLDD was created by [Alejandro F. Villaverde](http://afvillaverde.webs.uvigo.gal/), <afvillaverde@uvigo.gal>.

 ## Installation and requirements

-STRIKE-GOLDD requires a MATLAB installation with the Symbolic toolbox.
-Additionally, if one wishes to use optimization-based decomposition, the MATLAB version of the [MEIGO](http://nautilus.iim.csic.es/~gingproc/meigo.html) toolbox is required.
+STRIKE-GOLDD requires a MATLAB installation with the Symbolic Math Toolbox.

 To use STRIKE-GOLDD you just need to:
 1. download the code